Nightjar LogoSign in

 Sources: SnappyFly Pricing Guide, Etsy Seller Handbook, Nightjar internal pricing

 For an Etsy seller earning 35% margins, spending $17,500 on professional photography requires $50,000 in gross sales just to cover photo costs.
 At $2,000/month revenue, that's over two years of sales.
-AI photography at ~$35 for the same 350 images pays for itself with a single additional sale.
+AI photography at ~$35 for the same 350 images can pay for itself with a small number of additional sales.

 The hidden cost of DIY isn't money.
 It's time.
 87 hours spent on photography is 87 hours not spent on making products, answering customer messages, or marketing your shop.
 For a solo operator, that's two full work weeks gone.